npillmayer/tyse/core/font/ot/ReadMe.md

 expose the tables to the client in a semantic way.
 It is not possible to, for example, ask package `ot` for a kerning distance between two glyphs.
 Instead, clients have to check for the availability of kerning tables and consult the appropriate table(s) themselves.
-From this point of view, `ot` is a low-level package.
+From this point of view `ot` is a low-level package.

 The binary data of a font can be thought of as a bunch of structures connected by links.
 The linking is done by offsets (u16 or u32) from link anchors